lm2612/CalibrateEmulateSample.jl/docs/src/GaussianProcessEmulator.md

 A Gaussian process is a type of emulator implemented in `CalibrateEmulateSample.jl`.
 Gaussian processes are a generalization of the Gaussian probability distribution, extended to functions rather than random variables.
 To build a Gaussian process, we first define a prior over all possible functions.
-Then we can introduce data and narrow down all the possible functions that agree with this data.
-This gives the posterior over functions.
+Then we can introduce data using Bayes theorem and narrow down all the possible functions that agree with this data.
+This gives us the posterior over functions.
+We can make predictions using the posterior Gaussian process, to predict a mean function and covariance for new data points.

 A useful resource to learn about Gaussian processes is [Rasmussen and Williams (2006)](http://gaussianprocess.org/gpml/).